thegreentimtam/Git-Screenplays/06 Notes.md

 - You can reference other issues and pull requests by typing `#`
 - You can tag members of he class with `@`.
 - You can drag and drop images to include them.
 - You can link to parts of the script.
-Click the line number in Github and bring up the option to Copy Permalink.
-You can then link to the line by typing `[text of link](https://github.com...the-url-you-copied)`, or by just pasting the whole URL.
+Click the line number in Github and bring up the option to Copy Permalink, then paste it into your comment.
+Alternatively, use the structure `[text of link](https://github.com...the-url-you-copied)` to make it a bit nicer.